Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Heaven and Earth Gauntlets/Meteor Fist Meditation.md

   - x2
   - "[[Nova Breaker]]"
 ---
-This Evocation upgrades Adamantine Fists of Battle (Exalted, p.
-279), rendering it compatible with the Heaven and Earth Gauntlets.
-When the Solar wins Join Battle, she may reflexively invoke that Charm’s scenelong version.
+This Evocation upgrades [[Adamantine Fists of Battle]] (Exalted, p.
+279), rendering it compatible with the [[Heaven and Earth Gauntlets]].
+When the Solar wins [[Join Battle]], she may reflexively invoke that Charm’s scenelong version.